safe-global/safe-smart-account/docs/error_codes.md

 The owner address provided cannot be `address(0)`, sentinel address `address(1)` or the current `safe` address.

 - **GS204: Address is already an owner**
-Sender is trying to add an owner that was added before.

 - **GS205: Invalid prevOwner, owner pair provided**
 `prevOwner` is not the previous element to `owner` in the owner list.